kahlertfr/depth-aware-motion-deblurring/docs/README.md

 pip install docutils watchdog
 ```

-For a fany syntax highlighting in Sublime Text, you can install *RestructuredText Improved* via [Package Control][subl-control].
+For a fancy syntax highlighting in Sublime Text, you can install *RestructuredText Improved* via [Package Control][subl-control].

 ### Generate PDF from restructured Text

-Use *watch* for automatically compiling the PDF everytime the text file is saved:
+Use *watch* for automatically compiling the PDF every time the text file is saved:

 ```bash
 # activate virutal environment